w3c-fedid/FedCM/explainer/HOWTO.md

 ### Feature detection

-In order to determine whether FedCM API is available, run the following JS
+In order to determine whether the FedCM API is available, run the following JS
 snippet:

 ```js